naimul3070/How-to-Back-Up-OpnProject/README.md

 # How-to-Back-Up-OpnProject

-# To Back Uo Open Projeject we need some prerequist environment
+# To BackUp Open Project we need some prerequist environment

 # 1.Need to install OpenProject again

 # Note: The Open Project and postgress versiosn should be same As the Main OpenPrject server.

 ## FOR INSTSLL OPENPROJECT CAN FOLLOE MY GIT LINK :  https://github.com/naimul3070/Install-OpenProject-Project-Managmen-Software-local-servert.git

 # 2.Install PG-ADMIN

 ## FOR INSTSLL PG-ADMIN CAN FOLLOE MY GIT LINK :    https://github.com/naimul3070/Install-PG-Admin.git

 ### AFTER INSTALL GET THE SERVER INFORMATION FROM :